mv5903/Discord-Bots/readme.md

 Using this bot, you can make it perform a wide variety of tasks!
 Here are a list of commands that I have implemented for my Discord bot:
 <br>
+* -currency
+	* Get current currency exchange information, formatted as "-currency[from code][to code][price]", example: "-currencyUSDCAD10.68" Use -currencycodes for a list of codes.
 * -date
 	* Displays the current date.
 * -help